NiviJah/nivijah_framework5/README.markdown

 * bbPress.php included, compatible with bbPress 2.
 * Several custom page templates are included in the package.

-###PressTrends###
-Thanks to the generosity of [George](https://twitter.com/prstrends) from [PressTrends](http://www.presstrends.io/), nivijah Framework is using the service to track the usage of the framework and help us to improve it.
-Of course, you can always disable it by removing it from functions.php.

 What about Mobile Devices?
 ==========================
 Positive.
-With the power of Foundation, nivijah uses media query to adjust for all kinds of devices, including phones, tablets and computers. nivijah is also optimized for iPhone and iPad.
+With the power of Foundation, NiviJah uses media query to adjust for all kinds of devices, including phones, tablets and computers.
+NiviJah is also optimized for iPhone and iPad.
 Icons and loading images will be display when you save your website as a Home Screen app (example in the above image).
 Add this page to Home Screen on any iOS devices to see what I mean.

 ThemeFortress
 =============
-nivijah is a WordPress framework created by [ThemeFortress](http://themefortress.com), a WordPress blog that focus on theme design and plugins.
+Reverie is a WordPress framework created by [ThemeFortress](http://themefortress.com), a WordPress blog that focus on theme design and plugins.

-Please note nivijah Framework is under MIT License, the same as Foundation.
+Please note NiviJah Framework is under MIT License, the same as Foundation and Reverie.